16 Best Neighborhoods in Durham, NC - Best Place to Live Durham

 Durham is one of the fastest-growing cities in the United States and is one of our focus areas.
 We love Durham and the future outlook of the city!

 Want to search for Homes for Sale in Durham, NC?
 Click here!

 There are many people moving to the Raleigh-Durham area of North Carolina, and for great reasons too!
 There is a high quality of life in the Triangle area, a direct result of the people, the affordability of the homes for sale, the weather, and the great communities!

 With an estimated population of 250,000+ (2013), Durham is the county seat of Durham County and makes up a large part of the Triangle area.

-The rise of Durham's economic growth began with the tobacco industry as the Bull Durham Tobacco company and the W. Duke and Sons Tobacco company began to thrive and prosper.
+The rise of Durham's economic growth began with the tobacco industry as the Bull Durham Tobacco Company, and the W. Duke and Sons Tobacco company began to thrive and prosper.
 Washington Duke, the owner of W. Duke and Sons Tobacco company raised sons who became excellent business people in Durham.
 They formed a monopoly on the smoking and tobacco industry by 1900.
 By 1910 the Federal Government had to step in and break them up under antitrust laws.

-So without further ado, what are the best neighborhoods in Durham, NC?...
+So, what are the best neighborhoods in Durham, NC?...

-Not to be confused for Downtown Durham's popular Brightleaf Square, Brightleaf at the Park neighborhood is a new master community that is being built on the Raleigh-Durham line, with quick access to RTP, Downtown Durham, and Downtown Raleigh.
+Not to be confused with Downtown Durham's popular Brightleaf Square, Brightleaf at the Park neighborhood is a new master community that is being built on the Raleigh-Durham line, with quick access to RTP, Downtown Durham, and Downtown Raleigh.
 The community will include hundreds of homes, a community pool, clubhouse, playground, and more!